 4. Don’t Use Soaking Wet Fabric

-Ironing damp embroidery is ok, and using an extra spritz of water or some spray starch can actually make some stubborn fabrics unwrinkle more easily.
+And, using an extra spritz of water, a little steam, or some spray starch can actually make some stubborn fabrics unwrinkle more easily.

-If you’ve run your embroidery through the washer and see new wrinkles around your design, this may be caused by the threads shrinking disproportionately to the fabric
+If you’ve washed your embroidery project in the washer and see new puckers around your design, this may be caused by the fabric and thread shrinking disproportionally.

-Unfortunately, if the shrunken thread has caused wrinkles, you’ll not be able to press away this embroidery issue.
+Unfortunately, if the shrinkage has caused wrinkles, you’ll be unable to press away this embroidery issue.

 Testing Before Pressing